 Chances are, you’re eligible!
 We seek to make the nomination process efficient for all involved; the application process is a single online form.
-We encourage you to apply when the nomination period is open!
+We encourage you to apply!

 Individuals, non-profit and for-profit organizations and businesses, and government agencies are eligible.
 You may nominate yourself.
 You may submit multiple nominations.
 You may re-nominate projects that were not selected previously.

 Awards are granted upon the sole discretion of Preservation Maryland; an award from each category may or may not be awarded each year, multiple awards in a single category may or may not be awarded.
 Please select the award category that best fits your nominee.
 We understand that some nominations may be eligible for multiple categories and will evaluate nominations across categories.

 Materials submitted will be used in digital and print materials by Preservation Maryland.

 We suggest reviewing the Award Categories first as they are outlined below, reviewing the online nomination form and then preparing your responses in a separate document before entering them into the online form for submission.
 You cannot save your nomination form.
 If you cannot complete your nomination as instructed, please contact Meagan Baco, 410-685-2886, x308 or email@example.com.